wookiehangover/sambreed-dev/src/pages/writing/dipsea-2023-race-report.md

 pubDate: "June 12 2023"
 ---

+> [The Dipsea Race](https://www.dipsea.org) is a 7.4 mile trail race from Mill Valley to Stinson Beach.
+It was first run in 1905 and has a unique handicapping system that makes it competative for runners of all ages.
+2023 was my first year participating, after almost 9 years of living in Mill Valley and 4 years of running.

 I woke up early before my alarm went off.
 It's near the height of summer so it was already light out before 6am.
 I made breakfast, found my kit (ready from the night before) and dressed, then stretched out on the yoga mat.
 I had very little prep left to do and was out the door by 7, leaving at jog to wind through the neighborhood to get downtown.

 I was at the bag check-in by 7:15 but wasn't ready to ditch my hoodie yet, I still had lots of time to mill around the start area and stay warm.
 I waited through the line for the bathroom a few times, and jogged up and down the block a few times, but stayed close to the corral.
 I bumped into a former co-worker from Credit Karma.
 We exchanged pleasantries before separating into the crowd.